advance100/doc_webpack/webpack-options.md

 Only availible if `optimize.occurenceOrder` is set.
 Occurences in entry chunks have higher priority.
 This make entry chunks smaller but increases the overall size.

 > Default: true

+### `optimize.dedupe`

+Search for equal or similar files and deduplicate them in the output.
+This comes with some overhead for the entry chunk, but can reduce file size effectivly.

+This is experimental and may crash, because of some missing implementations.
+(Report an issue)

+> Default: false

 ### `prefetch`